Monkeypox Virus (MPV) Information

 • Don’t panic, and seek medical attention if you have a new or unexplained rash.
 You can get tested, and find ways to keep you, your partners, and other close contacts safe.

-In most cases, Monkeypox (MPV) will resolve on its own.
+In most cases, mpox will resolve on its own.
 There are also antiviral medications such as tecovirimat (TPOXX), that may be recommended for people with severe symptoms, or people who are more likely to get severely ill, like patients with weakened immune systems.

-If you have symptoms of monkeypox, you should talk to your healthcare provider, even if you don’t think you had contact with someone who has monkeypox.
+If you have symptoms of mpox, you should talk to your healthcare provider, even if you don’t think you had contact with someone who has mpox.
+If you have mpox you can also enroll in a treatment study https://www.stomptpoxx.org/

 What is the vaccine?

-Eligible New Yorkers can get the JYNNEOSTM vaccine.
-This vaccine has been approved by the FDA for the prevention of monkeypox in people ages 18 and older.
+The JYNNEOS vaccine has been approved by the FDA for the prevention of mpox in people ages 18 and older.

 A full vaccination course is two doses.
 You should get a second dose at least 28 days after your first dose.